0chain/zwalletcli/README.md

 Balance: 1 (1.76 USD)
 ```

-4. Lock tokens to get interest
+4. Lock some tokens to gain interest

 Tokens can be locked to gain interest.